arthurredfern/UT-Dallas-CS-6301-CNNs/Videos/README.md

 Due to UT Dallas classes moving to an online format for the 2nd half of the Spring 2020 semester:

 * I started recording the lectures
-* I biased the in person mix of slides + whiteboard to more of a slides only format for the initial online lectures
+* I switched the in person mix of slides + whiteboard to a slides only format for this set of online lectures
 * I hope to re introduce the whiteboard in future online lectures (TBD)
-* The quality of presentation improves as the lecture number increases, however, this is a still very much a work in progress and a step down in smoothness relative to live class and feedback
+* The quality of presentation improves as the lecture number increases
+* However, this is a still very much a work in progress and a step down in smoothness relative to live class, mix of slides and whiteboard, and continual feedback

 Recordings include: